starsite/FileMaker-Swift/README.md

 ### Validate Session (function)
 Data API v19 or later.
 Prior to the 19 API, we had to either attempt (and retry) calls that failed, or set an expiry `Date()` and track it.
 Neither of those options were great.
-Now we can quickly validate a session token.
-Hooray!
+Now we can quickly validate a session token. 🎉

 ```swift
 // MARK: - validate session -> (bool, message)